ROCE Mastery: Investor’s Guide to Formulas & Examples

 When interpreting ROCE values, higher percentages typically indicate more efficient use of capital.
 A company with a high ROCE implies that it is generating more profit per dollar of capital employed, signifying a potentially sound investment opportunity.

-Conversely, a lower ROCE suggests less efficient use of capital, which may be a signal for further analysis or cautious investment.
-It’s imperative to compare the ROCE of a company with its industry peers to ascertain relative performance, as different industries have varying benchmarks of what constitutes a “good” ROCE.
+Conversely, a lower ROCE suggests less efficient use of capital, which may signal further analysis or cautious investment.
+It’s imperative to compare a company’s ROCE with its industry peers to ascertain relative performance, as different industries have varying benchmarks of what constitutes a “good” ROCE.

 Using ROCE to Analyze Companies